The Sweet Spots of Virgin Australia’s Velocity Frequent Flyer Program The Sweet Spots of Virgin Australia’s Velocity Frequent Flyer Program

 Final Thoughts

-Virgin Australia's Velocity Frequent Flyer program has long flown under the radar, but plenty of sweet spots are worth taking advantage of — if you live in an eligible country where you can create an account.
+Virgin Australia's Velocity Frequent Flyer program has long flown under the radar, but there are a few sweet spots remaining that are worth taking advantage of — if you live in an eligible country where you can create an account.

 If you've got travel goals that touch on some of the destinations named in this post, comparing Velocity pricing with other loyalty programs will be well worth your time.
-Virgin Australia's sweet spots span the globe, and the pricing is extremely competitive.
+Virgin Australia's sweet spots span the globe, and the pricing can be competitive.

 AwardWallet Tip of The Day